-Apps are irrelevant.
-Most of the tasks you perform in a native mobile app can be performed in a browser web app as well.
-We don’t need to download your stupid app because the browser is well suited as a replacement.
-One thing the apps do provide is an opportunity to gather data and serve ads.
-It serves the benefit of tech giants, but not end-users.
+Apps are no longer relevant.
+We don’t need to download the ineffective software because the browser is perfectly adequate as a substitute.
+One thing the applications do provide is the ability to gather data and serve adverts.
+It benefits the tech titans but not the end-users.

-Users rarely notice this.
-Developers suffered from spaghetti codes and unmanageable amount of bugs.
-Software engineers as a result, becoming depressed or cynical, or both at once.
-No wonder many of my friends switch sides and take a job in project management — less stress, better pay, regular hours.
-They’re no longer trying to change the world by delivering better software.
+Users are rarely aware of this.
+Developers were plagued by spaghetti code and an impossible number of defects.
+As a result, software programmers become unhappy, cynical, or both at the same time.
+It’s no surprise that many of my friends switch sides and work in project management – less stress, higher income, and more predictable hours.
+They aren’t attempting to transform the world by delivering better software any longer.

-We can’t accuse companies of having screw up software engineering culture.
-It was the internet giants, Apple, Google, Facebook and Amazon, decided how we do business.
-These giants are more successful as we’re spending more time on their platform.
-Our behaviour as a user has led to a race to the bottom.
-The only way to avoid losing the race is not to take part.
-This is my recommendation to you as a user — and especially to my software engineer friends.
-All self-respecting developers should steer clear of engineering, we take pride in our crafted work, not a coding monkey.
+We can’t blame businesses for a messed-up software engineering culture.
+Apple, Google, Facebook, and Amazon, the internet’s behemoths, decided how we do business.
+As we spend more time on their platform, these behemoths are becoming more successful.
+Our user behaviour has resulted in a race to the bottom.
+The best way to avoid losing the race is not to participate, which is my advice to you as a user, particularly my software developer colleagues.
+All self-respecting developers should avoid engineers; we take pride in our handcrafted work, not a coding monkey’s.